jsforce/jsforce/README.md

 >
 ```

-Connection will be kept in `~/.jsforce/config.json` file, so you can use the connection without password while session is valid.
+Connection information will be kept in `~/.jsforce/config.json` file, so you can use the connection without password while session is valid.

 ```
 $ jsforce -c user@example.org